 Shady Areas for Women

-Nicole: Northeast Paris at times, certain lines of the RER – north on RER B at night, RER A going east on the Torcy branch (Boissy St Leger branch is okay).
+Nicole says: Northeast Paris at times, certain lines of the RER – north on RER B at night, RER A going east on the Torcy branch (Boissy St Leger branch is okay).
 Try to stay with one or a couple of friends if you are going to be out late in areas further away from the center.

-Nicole: Nothing in particular is unacceptable.
+Nicole says: Nothing in particular is unacceptable.
 A friend who grew up here mentioned that she wears pants to avoid being hassled, because men do make comments even if they are not threatening.
 Choice of clothing is more a question of whether you feel comfortable with attention when you are out rather than safety.